 It turns out that the timing of light and dark is critical.

-All it takes is UV light in the morning to get the master clock working.
+All it takes is sunshine in the morning to get the master clock working.

 One more thing: the body senses light not only through the eyes but also through the skin.
 We know that vitamin D is synthesized in the liver and kidney through the skin’s exposure to UV-B light.
-So when you’re going outside for your sunlight, be sure to expose as much skin as possible to the sun.
+So when you’re going outside for your sunlight in the middle of the day, be sure to expose as much skin as possible to the sun.

 This is where folks at the local nudist colony have a real advantage.